Illinois storm surveying damage after multiple suspected tornadoes hit Chicago, suburbs

 The weather service said the suspected tornadoes were spawned by rotating thunderstorms known as supercells.

+A cluster of storms formed in mid-to-late afternoon in northwest Illinois, moved toward the Interstate 39 corridor and eventually into the western suburbs of Chicago, hitting peak intensity around 5 to 6:30 p.m. central time, Gensini said.

+“I’m sad for the folks that are cleaning up today, and picking up tree limbs, but at least we’re not talking about planning funerals,” he said.

-Hillary Timpe in Countryside, Ill., a suburb southwest of Chicago, who was with her husband, Greg Timpe, said a tornado damaged homes in the neighborhood, but luckily no one was hurt.
-It also ripped their 100-year-old tree out of the ground.
+Hillary Timpe in Countryside, Illinois, a suburb southwest of Chicago, was with her husband, Greg, when the tornado whipped quickly through their neighborhood, damaging homes.
+No one was injured, although the force of the twister ripped their 100-year-old tree out of the ground.

 “When the winds kicked up really hard, really fast, and I’m like, ‘Basement — now!
 Grab the dog, let’s go!’
 And it wasn’t more than a couple seconds after that, that got really crazy.”